 Good morning and welcome to Wednesday here at Lawyers & Liquor, or maybe a website telling you you won a free iPhone.
 I’m aware, somewhere on the site there’s a bit of something that’s redirecting people to scam sites.
 So, here’s what I’m doing about it:

-Tonight I’m backing up the whole goddamn site, nuking the fucking thing, then spending hours reinstalling it and bringing it back online.
+Tonight I’m backing up the whole site, nuking the thing, then spending hours reinstalling it and bringing it back online.
 Hopefully that will resolve the issue once and for all.
-It’s an extreme step, but I’ve done everything else and keep getting messages about how this shit is still happening to phone and mobile users.
+It’s an extreme step, but I’ve done everything else and keep getting messages about how this is still happening to phone and mobile users.

 Because I’m doing this, I will not be doing a post today.
 I’ll post tomorrow regarding the importance of client control, then on Friday for Fetish Friday.
 Both of those are ready to go, but I’m not going to keep sending folks who want to read them on a merry internet goose chase anymore.